- Nina Rovinelli-Heller, Dean, Ph.D., MSW

 - Edna Comer, Associate Dean, Ph.D., MSW

-- Lisa Werkmeister Rozas, Ph.D., MSW, LCSW
+- Lisa Werkmeister Rozas, BSW Program Director, Ph.D., MSW, LCSW

 The Social Work major is designed to provide students with the knowledge, skills, and perspectives needed to engage in generalist social work practice.
 The bachelor’s degree in social work (BSW) is a practice based professional degree that prepares students for both entry-level practice and admission to a graduate master of social work (MSW) degree program.
-In addition to classroom courses, the major requires 500 hours of supervised field internship experiences that provides valuable professional preparation for work with individuals, groups, families, organizations and communities.
+In addition to classroom courses, the major requires 490 hours of supervised field internship experiences which provide valuable professional preparation for work with individuals, groups, families, organizations and communities.
 Graduates will be prepared for work in schools, healthcare, community organizations, advocacy and activism, addressing issues such as poverty, homelessness, human rights and social justice.

 This major can only be completed on the Hartford Campus.

 All students will be required to successfully complete one writing intensive (W) course within the School of Social Work.
 The W course in the major will develop writing skills specific to the content area domain, as well as be consistent with the practices of professionals in the area of social work practice.
-The W course will develop writing skills specific to the content area domain, as well as be consistent with the practices of professionals in social work.

 Information Literacy Competency